rlehfeld/mosquitto_pyplugin/README.md

 `/usr/include`, etc. or clone this repository at the top of the mosquitto source directory.
 Then:

-    cd mosquitto_pyauth
+    cd mosquitto_pyplugin
-    make USE_CARES=1

-Remove `USE_CARES` if c-ares library isn't installed in your system.

-Alternatively you can pass full path to mosquitto sources using `MOSQUITTO_SRC` variable:

-    make MOSQUITTO_SRC=/path/to/mosquitto-src
+    make

-Pass `PYTHON_VERSION` variable to compile with other other Python version than default (3.6):
+Pass `PYTHON` variable to compile with other Python interpreter version than default (pypy3.9):

-    make PYTHON_VERSION=2.7
+    make PYTHON=python3

-If all goes ok, there should be `auth_plugin_pyauth.so` file in the current directory.
+If all goes ok, there should be `mosquitto_pyplugin.so` file in the current directory.
 Copy it under path accessible for mosquitto daemon, e.g.: `/usr/local/lib/mosquitto/`.